xrgarcia/alphavantage_api_client/README.md

-assert global_quote.success, "Success field is missing or False" assert not global_quote.limit_reached, "Limit reached is true but not hitting API" assert global_quote.symbol == event["symbol"], "Symbol from results don't match event" assert "metra_data" not in global_quote, "Metadata should not be present since it's not in the api" assert len(global_quote.data) > 0, "Data field is zero or not present"
+assert global_quote.success, "Success field is missing or False" assert not global_quote.limit_reached, "Limit reached is true but not hitting API" assert global_quote.symbol == event["symbol"], "Symbol from results don't match event" assert "meta_data" not in global_quote, "Metadata should not be present since it's not in the api" assert len(global_quote.data) > 0, "Data field is zero or not present"

 print(f"Response data {global_quote.json()}")